 On the stage of the de Banfield-Tripcovich Theatre there were debuts and confirmations of great artistic value.
 We can remind the last concerts conducted by Gianandrea Gavazzeni, Orfeo ed Euridice by Gluck conducted by Peter Maag, the première of Signorina Julie by Antonio Bibalo, Mass in B minor by Bach; the debut of Chinese conductor Lü Jia (now worldwide known, conducting at Arena di Verona as well as Beijing, he started very young in Trieste as rookie conductor), the debut of José Cura and Juan Diego Florez; the voices of Marcelo Alvarez, the Korean Sumi Jo and Giovanni Furlanetto; the productions of Tristan und Isolde and La damnation de Faust; the ballets of Victor Ullate, Roland Petit and Carla Fracci; the recitals by Ute Lemper, Giuliette Greco and Zizi Jeanmarie; the Italian première of Cabaret, West Side Story, the shows of the International Operetta Festival, directed by Gino Landi and played by famous artists as Daniela Mazzucato; the debuts of the musicals produced by Compagnia della Rancia, from Seven Brides for Seven Brothers to Grease, from Singing in the rain to Hello Dolly!, etc.

-And, even after 1997, every year in the de Banfield-Tripcovich Theatre there are many other shows, concerts, ballets, operas, plays and shows for students.
+And, even after 1997, until 2018, every year in the de Banfield-Tripcovich Theatre there were many other shows, concerts, ballets, operas, plays and shows for students.